officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ```
 **Description**
 * `spark-home`: Spark installation directory.
 Default value is environment variable `SPARK_HOME`.
-* `capture-jobs-logs`:- If set to `true` the triggered Job's logs are captures and displayed in this service's logs.
+* `capture-jobs-logs`:- If set to `true` the triggered Job's logs are captured and displayed in this service's logs.
 Default value `false`.
 Enable for local dev/testing only, Not recommended in production.
-* `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured Postgres database.
+* `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured Postgres database, `spark_jobs_db`.
 Default value `false`.
 Recommended in production.
 * `env`:- Remember, there are environment variables defined in individual Job's `application.yml` such as `KAFKA_BOOTSTRAP_SERVERS`, `MONGODB_URL` etc.
-The values of these environment variables to jobs can be provided from here.
-It should have environment variables overrides that are common to all jobs.
+The values of these environment variables for jobs can be provided from here.
+This configuration property should have environment variables overrides that are common to all jobs.
 * `jobs`:- A Map of each Job's configurations you wish to trigger from this service.
 Each job must be provided with some basic mandatory configurations and a few optional configurations.
   * `main-class-name`:- Fully qualified Main class name of the Spark Job.
-Its mandatory, as Spark needs to launch the Job by running its main class.
+Its mandatory, as Spark needs it to launch the Job by running its main class.
   * `jar-file`:- Jar file path of the Spark Job.
 Its also mandatory, as this jar file is used in `spark-submit` command to launch the Job.
   * `env`:- Optional environment variables specific to this job.
-It overrides the common environment variables at `spark-launcher.env`.
+It has higher precedence hence overrides the common environment variables at `spark-launcher.env`.
+Effective environment variables passed to `spark-submit` command are a merge of common environment variables and job-specific environment variables.
   * `spark-config`:- Optional spark configurations specific to this job.
-It overrides the common Spark configurations in this `application.yml`.
+It has higher precedence hence overrides the common Spark configurations in this `application.yml`.
+Effective Spark configurations passed to `spark-submit` command are a merge of common spark configurations and job-specific spark configurations.
   You can also unset any configuration coming from common spark configuration by setting it to `` (blank) here.

 > [!IMPORTANT]
 > Job names `daily-sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map, are used in Job start Request.
-> Refer to below given curl to start [spark-batch-daily-sales-report-job](../spark-batch-daily-sales-report-job)
-> and Note that `jobName` in Request body must match the key name in `spark-launcher.jobs` Map for this job, `daily-sales-report-job` in this case.
+> Refer to below given curl to start [daily-sales-report-job](../spark-batch-daily-sales-report-job) and Note that `jobName` in Request body must match the key name in `spark-launcher.jobs` Map for this job, `daily-sales-report-job` in this case.
 > It is recommended to have job name as `spring.application.name` in respective Job's `application.yml`.
 > Another thing to note about this job name is that the Driver and Executor pods created for this job in Kubernetes will have this job name as prefix.
 ```curl